CIRD80150 - R&D tax relief: introduction: overview

 Amount of relief

-For expenditure incurred up to and including 31 July 2008 SMEs can deduct 150% in respect of their qualifying R&D expenditure and the payable tax credit can amount to £24 for every £100 of actual R&D expenditure.
-For expenditure incurred on or after 1 August 2008 SMEs can deduct 175% in respect of their qualifying R&D expenditure and the payable tax credit can amount to £24.50 for every £100 of actual R&D expenditure.
-The rate is further increased from 1 April 2011 to 200% and a payable credit of £25 for every £100 of spend.
+For expenditure incurred up to and including 31 July 2008 SMEs could deduct 150% in respect of their qualifying R&D expenditure and the payable tax credit could amount to £24 for every £100 of actual R&D expenditure.
+For expenditure incurred on or after 1 August 2008 SMEs could deduct 175% in respect of their qualifying R&D expenditure and the payable tax credit could amount to £24.50 for every £100 of actual R&D expenditure.
+The rate was further increased from 1 April 2011 to 200% with a payable credit of £25 for every £100 of spend.
 The rate of relief further increased from 1 April 2012 to 225%.
-From 1 April 2014 the rate of R&D payable tax credit for loss-making SMEs has been increased from 11% to 14.5%.
+From 1 April 2014 the rate of R&D payable tax credit for loss-making SMEs increased from 11% to 14.5%.
 From 1 April 2015 SMEs can deduct 230% in respect of their qualifying expenditure and the payable credit can amount to £33.35 for every £100 of actual R&D expenditure.

-Large companies can deduct 125% in respect of qualifying expenditure incurred up to and including 31 March 2008 and can deduct 130% thereafter.
+Large companies could deduct 125% in respect of qualifying expenditure incurred up to and including 31 March 2008 and could deduct 130% thereafter.
 Finance Act 2013 introduced a stand-alone credit to be brought into account as a receipt in calculating the profits of large companies for research and development (R&D) expenditure incurred on or after 1 April 2013 known as the Research and Development expenditure credit (RDEC).
-RDEC and the current large company super deduction scheme will co-exist until 31 March 2016.
-The existing large company scheme rules and benefits will remain unchanged until it ceases in April 2016.
-After this date the large company scheme will only continue for expenditure incurred prior to that date until such expenditure is treated as deductible in a CT computation (para 28 Sch 15 FA2013).
-Once a company has claimed RDEC for the first time, it has effectively elected into RDEC and the election is irrevocable.
+RDEC and the large company super deduction scheme co-existed until 31 March 2016.
+The existing large company scheme rules and benefits remained unchanged until it ceased in April 2016.
+After this date the large company scheme only continued for expenditure incurred prior to that date until such expenditure is treated as deductible in a CT computation (para 28 Sch 15 FA2013).
+Once a company claimed RDEC for the first time, it effectively elected into RDEC and the election was irrevocable.